J4X-98/Writeups/Websites/DamnVulnerableDeFi/11_Backdoor/writeup.md

 To be able to get the tokens of one user we need to do a few steps:
 1. Deploy the malicious module
-2. Deploy a proxy on the users behalf and add the data for the setup in the initializer value and the WalletRegistry as the callback
+2. Deploy a proxy on the users' behalf and add the data for the setup in the initializer value and the WalletRegistry as the callback
-3. Inside the data for the setup we need to set the address of the malicious module as to and the calldata for its setApprovals() function as data
+3. Inside the data for the setup we need to set the address of the malicious module and the calldata for its setApprovals() function as data
 4. Now the safe gets deployed and the malicious module gets run and the approval is set
 5. Afterwards the ProxyFactory automatically calls to the registry and as all parameters fit the safe gets the 10 tokens
 6. The attacker contract transfers the tokens from the safe to the player

 ### Doing it all at Once

-Our last requirements is that all of the users need to be drained in one transaction.
+Our last requirement is that all of the users need to be drained in one transaction.
 So I decided on doing all of this in a contracts constructor.
 You can see my implementation below:

 ```solidity
 contract BackdoorAttacker {